willianantunes/tutorials/2022/01/python-metaclasses/README.md

 # Python Metaclasses

-Do you want to know about **Python Metaclasses**?
+Do you want to know about [Python Metaclasses](https://www.willianantunes.com/blog/2022/01/sample-usage-of-metaclasses-in-python-taking-screenshots-automatically/)?
 Look at this project 👀!